A Critical Look At Tokenwise Reward-Guided Text Generation: Acknowledgments and Disclosure of Funding

-\ack{ Resources used in this work were provided by the Province of Ontario, the Government of Canada through CIFAR, companies sponsoring the Vector Institute \url{https://vectorinstitute.ai/partners/} and the Natural Sciences and Engineering Council of Canada.
+Resources used in this work were provided by the Province of Ontario, the Government of Canada through CIFAR, companies sponsoring the Vector Institute \url{https://vectorinstitute.ai/partners/} and the Natural Sciences and Engineering Council of Canada.
+AR thanks Apple for support through the Waterloo Apple PhD Fellowship, Natural Sciences and Engineering Council of Canada for its support through the CGS-D program, and the David R. Cheriton Graduate Scholarship.
+JG thanks Microsoft Research for support through its PhD Scholarship Programme and the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
 AK thanks Rob Brekelmans for a fruitful discussion.
-AR thanks Apple for support through the Waterloo Apple PhD Fellowship, Natural Sciences and Engineering Council of Canada for its support through the PGS-D program, and the David R. Cheriton Graduate Scholarship.
-JG thanks Microsoft Research for support through its PhD Scholarship Programme and the International Max Planck Research School for Intelligent Systems (IMPRS-IS). }